gafepa92/webcam_point_features/README.md

 Only 4 of the 16 pixels are tested in order to speed up the test.
 The 1,5,9 and 13 will be tested.

 Firstly the pixels 1 and 9 are tested.
 They should be more britghter(Bp+x) or darker (Bp-x).
-If They aren't the pixel selected(P) would not be a corner.
+If They aren't then the pixel selected(P) would not be a corner.
 If one of them fulfill this conditions then the other two pixels are checked.

 Three condinitions must be accomplished to consider that the pixel (P) is a corner.
+So, for example the pixeñ 1, 9 and 3 must be brighter or darker.

 This algorithm has several weaknesses.
 Therefore the algorithm "Machine Learning a Corner Detector" is also added for improving the perfomance.